bosslady7/data_dis/README.md

 # data_dis
 Data Distribution

-A test trial of creating a readme for a python code that is in html format and ipynb format.
-The html file explains how to calculate the distribution of a column out of the top 1000 records and presents a graphical illustration.
+A python code for a youtube dataset was generated in html format and ipynb format.
+The html file explains how to calculate the distribution of a particular column (channeltype) out of the top 1000 records and presents a graphical illustration.
 The ipynb file has the same details and can be run with the appropriate software.

 ---
 ## Prerequisites